Who started Westben Arts Festival Theatre?

 Soprano Donna Bennett and pianist/composer Brian Finley (please see Artists Bios) returned from Europe where they were pursuing their musical careers to Donna’s hometown of Campbellford, Ontario to start a family.

-The idea for a permanent venue for a classical musical festival evolved after performing and hosting events at local venues.
+The idea for a permanent venue for a musical festival evolved after performing and hosting events at local venues.
 They also began teaching advanced level music students and leading the music program at St. John’s United Church in Campbellford.

 The success of Jesus Christ Superstar, a fully-staged community event, galvanized local support for a permanent performance organization.
 In 1999, The Westben Arts Festival Theatre was formed as a not-for-profit organization dedicated to creating, enriching and integrating professionals and amateurs in musical projects and educational activities.
 Run by a Board of Directors, Westben received its charitable status in 2000.